hundredyearfarms/Hundred-Year-Farm-Project/README.md

 1) Most of the land will continue to be farmed through conventional agribusiness and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of softwood (spruce) for lumber.
 This continues the generally accepted practices of today without change.

 2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry with habitat restoration.
-This may involve the manufacture of hardware components for agroforestry systems along with sales of higher-value cabinetry hardwoods (oak, walnut, maple, beech) as well as fruit, nut, and hardwood tree saplings.
+This may involve the manufacture of hardware components for agroforestry systems along with sales of the higher-value hardwoods (oak, walnut, maple, beech) as well as fruit, nut, and hardwood tree saplings.

-The project is in the early stages of product development and considered a hedge against a possible future in which serious climate change and loss of species starts to become a reality.
-In that future, the value of productive land with habitat could begin to exceed that of the agribusiness portion of land, making it a good long-term strategic investment.
+In a future where climate change and species loss becomes a serious problem, the value of productive land with habitat could begin to exceed that of the agribusiness portion of land, making it a good hedge and long-term strategic investment.

 **PROJECT MILESTONES**